benniaustindev/geosvg/README.md

 ### geosvg.north, geosvg.south, geosvg.west, geosvg.east [getter only]

-returns the edge of the viewport, as it extends past the actual visible area
+returns the edge of the viewport as either a latitude or longitude

 ## Import image